French parliament debates 'deep sleep' bill for end of life

 PARIS France's parliament will debate a bill on Tuesday allowing patients on the brink of death to stop treatment and enter a "deep sleep" until they die, a move some critics say amounts to euthanasia in disguise.

-Jean Leonetti, a centre-right lawmaker and doctor who authored the law, told Reuters the bill would allow patients with "hours or days to live" to request to be placed under general anaesthetic right through to the moment they die.
+Jean Leonetti, a center-right lawmaker and doctor who authored the law, told Reuters the bill would allow patients with "hours or days to live" to request to be placed under general anesthetic right through to the moment they die.

 "The patient has to be at the end of their life and suffering despite the treatment given," Leonetti said.